Chakma people: Etymology

+The modern linguistic study suggests that the term "Chakma" originates from two constituent words: "Tsak" and "Ma".
+In this context, "Tsak" is believed to be derived from "Shak" which is associated with the Shakya clan, and "Ma" signifies "man" in Tibeto-Burmese languages.
+The Chakma script shows similarities to Brahmi script suggesting Chakmas may descend from the Shakya lineage.

 History

-Chakma oral history says they migrated to Arakan from the ancient kingdom of Magadha in the present Bihar state of India.
-The Chakma believe they are part of Buddha's Sakya clan of the Himalayan tribes.
+Bijak of the Chakmas says that the Chakmas were part of Buddha's Sakya clan.
 They gradually migrated to Arakan and extended their territory to the nearby hills of the Chittagong Hill Tracts.

 The Arakanese people referred to the Chakmas as Saks, Theks, or Thaikhs.
 In 1546 CE, while the Arakanese king Min Bin was fighting a battle with the Burmese, the Sak king attacked Northern Arakan Roma and occupied the Arakanese-controlled Chacomas of the Northern Arakan Mountains.

 Diego de Astor created a map of Bengal, which was published as Descripção do Reino de Bengalla in the book Quarta decada da Asia (Fourth decade of Asia) by João de Barros in 1615.
-The map shows an area named Chacomas on the Eastern bank of the Karnaphuli River in what is now Chittagong Bangladesh, suggesting that the Chakmas inhabited this area during the time.
+The map shows an area named Chacomas on the eastern bank of the Karnaphuli River in what is now Chittagong Bangladesh, suggesting that the Chakmas inhabited this area during the time.

 The Arakan king Min Razagyi (1593–1612) conquered the areas and styled himself as the highest and most powerful king of Arakan, Chacomas, and Bengal in a 1607 letter to Portuguese mercenary Filipe de Brito e Nicote.
 After their defeat by the Arakanese, the Chakmas migrated to the present Chittagong Hill Tracts and founded their capital city Alekyangdong (present-day Alikadam).
 From Alekyangdong, they continued north and settled in present-day Rangunia, Raozan, and Fatikchari Upazilas of Chittagong District.

 In 1666, the Mughal Governor of Bengal, Shaista Khan, defeated the Arakanese, conquered Chittagong, and renamed it Islamabad.
 Mughal rule, however, was confined to the plain areas of Chittagong early on, leaving the Chakmas largely unaffected.
 The Mughals eventually demanded tribute from the Chakmas after a trade dispute developed between the two groups.

-In 1713, the conflict was resolved and a stable relationship developed between the Chakmas and the Mughals; the latter never demanded complete subjugation of the former.
+In 1713, the conflict was resolved, and a stable relationship developed between the Chakmas and the Mughals; the latter never demanded complete subjugation of the former.
 The Mughals also rewarded the Chakma king Shukdev Roy; he established a new capital in his name in an area still known as Shukbilash.
 Ruins of the royal palace and other historic buildings still exist.
 Subsequently, the capital was shifted to Rajanagar, Ranirhat, Rangunia Upazila, Chittagong District.

 The Mughals signed a treaty with Jallal Khan, Raja of the Chakma, in 1715.
-While the Mughals controlled significant amounts of yam and cotton crops in the Chittagong Hill Tracts (CHT), the Chakma's independence from the Mughals was recognized.
+While the Mughals controlled significant amounts of yam and cotton crops in the Chittagong Hill Tracts (CHT), the Chakma's independence from the Mughals was recognised.